 “Perfume is the most intense form of memory.”
 Jean Paul Guerlain

 The word fragrance is draped in innocence.
 Parfum even more sacred because after all, it’s French.
 But over 3000 synthetic chemicals hide behind the word fragrance.
 Some of us may not be aware that fragrance is exempt from labeling requirements because it’s considered a “trade secret” and therefore, protected by law.

 Therefore harmful ingredients such as phthalates, proven hormone disruptors, can be neatly tucked away in our personal care buys without us ever knowing the true danger.

 And let’s not get giddy about the “Fragrance-Free” option either.
 Manufacturers can legally add unidentified ingredients (fragrances ) to mask foul toxic odors ( from other chemicals) and still label the product Fragrance-Free.

 A lab analysis in 2002 tested seventy-two products, ranging from perfume to body lotion.
 Three-quarters contained unlabeled phthalates.

 I suggest, avoiding products with fragrance in their formulation.
-Instead, pure essential oils are a substitute for fragranced formulations.
-Their long history in the realm of aromatic, religious, and medicinal uses are widely documented.
-The basics of Essential Oils are simple to learn and the benefits are multifaceted.
+Instead, pure essential oils are a nurturing substitute for synthetic fragranced formulations.
+Essential oils have a long history in the realm of aromatic, religious, and medicinal uses.
+These use are widely documented.
+The basics of essential oils are simple to learn and the benefits are multifaceted.